vkbo/novelWriter/docs/source/usage_format.rst

 ==============================

-Adding more than one line break between paragraphs will *not* increase the space between those paragraphs when exporting the project.
+Adding more than one line break between paragraphs will *not* increase the space between those paragraphs when building the project.
 To add additional space between paragraphs, add the text ``[VSPACE]`` on a line of its own, and the build tool will insert a blank paragraph in its place.

 If you need multiple blank paragraphs just add a colon and a number to the above code.
 For